yorek/hyde/_posts/2018-03-14-ssis-dashboard-on-docker.md

 ---
 layout: post
-title: SSIS Dashboard: Docker and ADF v2 support
+title: "SSIS Dashboard: Docker and ADF v2 support"
 ---

 I’ve worked a little on my SSIS Dashboard project lately and I’ve been able to reach two important milestones for the project: